Learning the names of shapes is important for English learners and useful in everyday life.

 Cross

-- The symbol of Christianity is a cross.
+- The moon is a crescent tonight.

 Cube